Leo4j/Invoke-GrabTheHash/README.md

 # Invoke-GrabTheHash
-Requests a certificate from a Windows Certificate Authority (CA) for the Current Session User's TGT, uses PKINIT to obtain a TGT for the same user, then performs the UnPAC-the-Hash technique to extract the user's NTLM hash
+Requests a certificate from a Windows Certificate Authority (CA) for the Current Session User's TGT, uses PKINIT to obtain a TGT for the same user, then performs the UnPAC-the-Hash technique to extract the user's NTLM hash.

+This approach can be valuable in situations where an account's TGT has been compromised.
+Gaining access to the account hash allows for further actions such as cracking it to retrieve the user plain-text password, pass-the-hash attacks, or acquiring a new TGT if the existing one has expired.

 ### Run as follows
 ```